 Interviewing Workshop - During the Interview

 Develop a 60 second commercial about yourself, then practice it.
 The question "tell me about yourself" exists in many situations besides the job interview.
 Developing a "sound-bite" of about one minute in length will enable you to be articulate and enthusiastic about yourself.
-In it you will cover: (1) background (education and/or how you began in the world of work); (2) skills, strengths and accomplishments and (3) job focus and future career plans.
+In it you will cover:

 Use the Short Story Technique to answer question.
 Don't simply answer "yes" or "no" - utilize this method and WOW the interviewer with your breadth of experience!

 When answering questions, dwell on the positive.
 Even when asked a negative question, phrase your answer in a positive way.
 For example, "Tell me about a time you disagreed with your supervisor and how you handled it?"
 We all have disagreed with a supervisor in our working life about something.
 How you approach the answer will tell volumes about you.